AlexNisnevich/blog/_posts/2024-05-31-wordbots_retrospective.md

 * Set up some kind of market-based mechanic where players could trade cards for in-game currency, where a given card's market value would determine if it was a "fair" card or not?
 * Allow players to make whatever cards they want, but establish game formats where each player is equally likely to have access to an overpowered card in-game?

 The final approach seemed to be the only feasible one.
-Based on player feedback (thanks, Adam B!), we developed a format we called Shared-Deck (later renamed Mash-Up), where both players bring their own deck to the game, but both players' decks are shuffled into one mega-deck that both players draw from throughout the game.
+Based on player feedback (thanks, Adam B!), we developed a format we called Shared-Deck (later renamed Mash-Up), where each player brings their own deck to the game, but both players' decks are shuffled into one mega-deck that both players draw from throughout the game.
 The Shared-Deck/Mash-Up format injected new life into Wordbots and made matches exciting again.
 For perhaps the first time, I actually found myself having fun _playing_ Wordbots with people, not just developing it.

 In the fall, thanks to some word-of-mouth among Jacob's friends, we'd assembled a small team of people interested in working on Wordbots and even started holding regular standups.
-Unfortunately, it ended up proving hard to divide the work, and Jacob and I still ended up doing the bulk of it.
-But having the regular cadence of standups helped maintain developer interest, at least amongst Jacob and me.
+Unfortunately, it proved hard to divide the work, and Jacob and I still ended up doing the bulk of it.
+Still, having the regular cadence of standups helped maintain developer interest, at least amongst Jacob and me.
 And our broader team provided a useful sounding board for trying new ideas and for deciding how to prioritize our work.

 Around this time, a succession of particularly hard-to-catch bugs convinced us that it would be worth it to begin migrating the codebase from JavaScript to TypeScript.
 I was initially leery of such a massive undertaking but was convinced to try TypeScriptifying a little bit at a time, starting with the particularly brittle multiplayer code (and eventually ending, about two years later, with the React components).
 Little by little, we gained type safety throughout the Wordbots client code.
 Though it was a slog at times, the TypeScript refactor ultimately paid dividends by eliminating whole classes of bugs and making significant chunks of our code easier to reason about.